jerabaul29/kiss_clang_posix_time_utils/README.md

 I wrote this small library for some embedded / Arduino projects I was working on.
 I could not find a simple, minimalistic, non-bloated, unit tested library for doing conversions between Posix time and Gregorian calendar time.
 In addition, I wanted something that I could i) include easily in any Arduino / PlatformIO project, ii) that did not have any dynamic allocation.

+This is a KeepItStupidSimple library: I go for a clean, easy-to-read, simple implementation rather than trying to tweak stuff for performance.
+While I try to keep the code KISS, I still try to use some reasonably efficient algorithms though - if you know about some much better algorithms to do the same thing, let me know :) .

 The closest I found was the Timelib library at https://github.com/PaulStoffregen/Time .
 However, I was a bit frustrated by i) the mix of the core Posix - Gregorian primitives with quite a bit of application-specific code for timekeeping on MCUs, synchronization with time sources, etc, ii) the conventions used in the Gregorian calendar data struct, iii) the absence of unit testing and the many MCU specific macros, define etc that are not too relevant for me any longer when working on modern ARM-based MCUs.

 ## Goals